 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students are responsible in ensuring that they have read and understood the information provided in this unit outline.
-Students are also responsible for all the content in their textbook, lecture power-point slides and tutorial materials.
+Active and enthusiastic participation is required during tutorials.

 Required IT skills

 Required IT skills for completion of the unit (Word processing, Excel, SPSS etc).

 - Semester 1, 2023, Flexible, UC - Canberra, Bruce (213135)

 - Semester 2, 2022, On-Campus, UC - TAFE NSW Northern Sydney, St Leonard's (207677)